TriplyDB/Documentation/docs/yasgui/index.md

 limit 20
 ```

-### Chart PRO {#charts}
+### Chart (pro) {#charts}

-Chart offers a way to show numerical data in nice and interactive charts.
-With the use of Google Charts you are able to easily represent numerical data in bar-, line- and pie charts and many variants of these.

-#### TreeMap

-The TreeMap view differs from most charts and can be used to display hierarchies that are retrieved
-using `select` queries.
-The result set must consist of the following
-columns (in this order):
+The chart plugin renders geographical, temporal and numerical data in interactive charts such as bar-, line- and pie charts.

+The chart also plugin includes a treemap representation, that is suitable for displaying hierarchies.
+To use the treemap plugin, you must use the following projection variables in your SPARQL query (in this order):

 | `?node`                   | `?parent`                                                                                                          | `?size`                                                                                   | `?color`                                                                         |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------- |